Production Fixed Horizon Planning with Python

 Backward Calculation

-We can use the table above to conduct a visual resolution of the algorithm using the rules explained before.
+We can use the table above to visually verify the algorithm's output using the rules explained earlier.

 - Start with t = 12